 Moody's long-term obligation ratings are forward-looking opinions of the relative credit risk of financial obligations with an original maturity of one year or more.
-They reflect both on the likelihood of a default on contractually promised payments and the expected financial loss suffered in the event of default.
+Moody's defines credit risk as the risk that an entity may not meet its contractual financial obligations as they come due and any estimated financial loss in the event of default or impairment.